-At Sunnydown, we provide high quality lunches for all boys and tea for all boarding students.
+At Sunnydown, we provide high quality lunches for all boys.
 The weekly menu rotates over a three week period.
 In addition, we have separate winter and summer menus.
 The upcoming menus can be found on our website.

 On the next page, there is an example of the types of meals on our school menu.